mtumilowicz/aop-limitation/README.md

    }
     ```
 # project description
-Due to the proxy-based nature of Spring’s AOP framework, calls within the
+Due to the proxy-based nature of `Spring’s AOP` framework, calls within the
 target object are by definition not intercepted.
-For JDK proxies, only
+For `JDK` proxies, only
 public interface method calls on the proxy can be intercepted.
-With CGLIB,
+With `CGLIB`,
 public and protected method calls on the proxy will be intercepted, and even
 package-visible methods if necessary.
 However, common interactions through
 proxies should always be designed through public signatures.